lethaldose/inventory-service/README.md

 ## Pending Improvements
 1. Enhance Asset model.
 Schema allows for more properties on the object
-2. Hypermedia links
-3. Docs using Swagger
+2. API Docs using Swagger
-4. Tests
+3. Tests
      - improve test setup
-5. DB improvments
+4. DB improvments
     - whitelisting attributes to update at model level
     - fix foreignKey ShoppingCentreId to be lowercase